Meghan Markle's Suits Costars Start to Arrive in London Ahead of the Royal Wedding

 Though Macht himself hasn’t posted about his U.K. arrival, his wife, Jacinda Barrett, shared a photo of her giving the couple’s son, Luca, a kiss, just outside Buckingham Palace.

-Another costar, Sarah Rafferty, who plays Donna on the show, is also in Europe — though not yet in London.
-She’s in Paris with her family, including her daughter Iris, of whom she shared a picture at the Louvre Museum.
+Another costar, Sarah Rafferty, who plays Donna on the show, is also in Europe.
+She first visited Paris with her family, including her daughter Iris, of whom she shared a picture at the Louvre Museum.
+Later in the week, the family was was spotted in London, snapping a photo outside Buckingham Palace.

-Luckily, Paris is a quick train ride away from London — and then it’s just another short train ride to Windsor!
+Rick Hoffman, who plays lawyer Louis Litt on Suits, told his fans that he was heading “east for some special event,” in an Instagram video, adding that he was “very excited about that.”

+He then shared a photo of his landing in London with the caption “Sun up Shade down #touchdownatheathrow.”